 I have a whole article to explain what Setpoint Weight and Transition is and how they affect flight characteristics of a quad, please check it out.
 Here is the short version :)

 If Setpoint Weight is high, the quad will feel more snappy, robotic, precise and locked-in, but it will also feel rougher.
 When it’s low, the quad feels smoother but also looser and more sluggish.
-Racers prefer to have it higher (e.g. 1 or higher), while freestyle pilots prefer to have it under 1, I personally use 0.6, which I believe is a good balance.
+Racers prefer to have it higher, while freestyle pilots prefer a lower value.
+I personally use 0.9-1.0, which I believe is a good balance and should work for most people.

 Not Every Vibration Problem is related to PID